JortvD/cs4575-g5/reports/g5_browser-extensions.md

 The debate around ad blockers has recently been intensified with Google Chrome’s announcement to weaken and remove many ad-blocking extensions, [including uBlock Origin](https://www.theverge.com/2024/10/15/24270981/google-chrome-ublock-origin-phaseout-manifest-v3-ad-blocker), one of the most widely used and effective ad blockers.
 This decision has sparked significant backlash from users who rely on these tools to improve their browsing experience.
 Beyond the implications for user experience and privacy, this move also raises questions about the broader impact of ad blockers on environmental efficiency and energy consumption.

 Thus, in this report, we aim to explore the power consumption of web browsers with and without ad blockers.
 Our hypothesis is that ad blockers reduce power usage by minimizing the number of extra requests and scripts executed during browsing, thereby decreasing the computational workload needed.
-Some studies have previously examined the power consumption associated with ad blocking[1], and generally found a significant decrease in power consumption when using these extensions, though some exceptions have shown instances of increased consumption.
+Some studies have previously examined the power consumption associated with ad blocking[1, 2], and generally found a significant decrease in power consumption when using these extensions, though some exceptions have shown instances of increased consumption.

 # Methodology

 This report analyzes the **average power consumption** of web browsers with and without ad blockers.
 We focus on power consumption as it provides insight into the continuous usage of browsers over time.
-All measurementes were conducted using [EnergiBridge](https://github.com/tdurieux/EnergiBridge).
+All measurementes are conducted using [EnergiBridge](https://github.com/tdurieux/EnergiBridge).
+For the measurement, we choose Joules as the unit because it provides a cumulative energy measure, which tells us exactly how much energy was consumed in total, independent of time variations.

-For this study, we used Chromium version 135.0.7026.0, as it serves as the foundation for many of the most widely used browsers, including Google Chrome, Microsoft Edge, and Brave, making it a strong representative choice.
+For this study, we use Chromium version 135.0.7026.0, as it serves as the foundation for many of the most widely used browsers, including Google Chrome, Microsoft Edge, and Brave, making it a strong representative choice.
 Testing on Chromium ensures that the results are relevant to a broad range of browsers built on the same engine.
-The ad blocker tested was uBlock Origin version 1.62.0, one of the most popular extensions, with approximately 39 million users listed in the Chrome Web Store.
+The ad blocker tested is uBlock Origin version 1.62.0, one of the most popular extensions, with approximately 39 million downloads, according to Chrome Web Store.

 ### Testing setup
-Our study evaluated Chromium's power consumption when browsing websites grouped by advertisement density.
-We classified websites into three categories — high, medium, and low ad density — with each one containing three different websites.
+Our study evaluate Chromium's power consumption when browsing websites grouped by advertisement density.
+We classify websites into three categories — high, medium, and low ad density — with each one containing three different websites.

 A **step** is defined as launching Chromium and navigating through all three websites of one category.
-For each **experimental trial**, we conducted six steps: three (one for each category) with uBlock Origin enabled and three without.
+For each **experimental trial**, we conduct six steps: three (one for each category) with uBlock Origin enabled and three without.
 To reduce bias, the order of website sets was randomized during each trial.
-Because hardware temperature can influence power consumption, the very first trial (used as a warm-up) was excluded from the final analysis.
+Because hardware temperature can influence power consumption, the very first trial (used as a warm-up) is excluded from the final analysis.
 In total, we repeated this trial 30 times.

-Within each step, the following actions were performed:
+Within each step, the following actions are performed:
 1) Launch Chromium through EnergiBridge.
 2) Open a new tab with the designated website.
 3) Wait 5 seconds to ensure all resources load completely.